Negotiable Instruments (LAW-616-001)

 On a more general level, we will work extensively with many different sections of Articles 3 and 4 of the Uniform Commercial Code.
 This brightly-lit legal landscape, marked by centuries-old pathways of practice, contains few places for the shadows of ambiguity to lurk.
 Many students find a refreshing precision and logic in the provisions of the Code, and a sense of satisfaction in mastering their interpretation, interlocking, and interaction.

-As in chess, in the law of negotiable instruments complex situations can easily emerge from a limited number of elements and rules; there exist operational strategies to evaluate, analyze, and resolve even the most complicated of these situations; and the student must actively engage in problem-solving practice to master the art of identifying and applying such strategies.
+As in chess, in the law of negotiable instruments complex situations can easily emerge from a limited number of elements and rules; there exist operational strategies to evaluate, analyze, and resolve even the most complicated of these situations; and the student must actively engage in problem-solving practice to acquire and develop the skill of identifying and applying such strategies.

-Finally, this course examines the ways in which commercial practice and the Code have evolved in response to the transformation from purely paper-based payment methods to credit card payments and electronic funds transfers, and to the new technological systems of debit cards and stored-value cards.
+Finally, this course examines the ways in which commercial practices and the Code have evolved in response to the transformation from purely paper-based payment methods to credit card payments and electronic funds transfers, and to the more recent systems of debit cards and stored-value cards.

 Textbooks and Other Materials